 Therefore, the claim that a high intake of omega-6 fatty acids, or indeed LA-rich sunflower oil, can promote low-grade inflammation by increasing the body's AA levels is overly simplified and, in fact, the reverse is true.

-Huel Powder contains sunflower oil powder.
+Huel Powder v3.0 and Black Edition contain sunflower oil powder.
 This is produced by spray-drying regular sunflower oil onto a carrier.
 You can read about the process here and this maintains all of the oil’s nutrition and aroma properties whilst increasing its versatility and shelf life.

-As Huel contains all the nutrients you need for optimum health, it’s paramount that it contains an adequate amount of LA to provide enough to at least cover all essential requirements and sufficient for conversion to AA.
+As Huel Products contain all the nutrients you need for optimum health, it’s paramount that it contains an adequate amount of LA to provide enough to at least cover all essential requirements and sufficient for conversion to AA.

-The omega-6 content of Huel products are as follows:
+The omega-6 content of Huel Products are as follows (values may differ slightly in other flavours):

 |Per 2,000 calories||% total energy|